aoxrud-ww/web-accessibility-tips/README.md

 ```

-# Input Validation
+## <a name="inputValidation"></a>Input Validation

-Input are often given different styling to denote invalid input.
+Inputs are often given different styling to denote an invalid input.
 This styling may not be obvious to assistive technologies.
-Instructing screen readers that a specific input is invalid can be done via the [aria-invalid](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-invalid_attribute) attribute.
+Styling should never be the sole way of denoting an invalid input.
+Instead styling should be used in conjunction with a text message and the [aria-invalid](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-invalid_attribute) attribute.

 ```html
 <input aria-invalid='true' />
 ```

+## <a name="disablingInputs"></a>Disabling Inputs

+Assistive technologies wouldn't announce the disabled styling so the disabled state should be indicated using the [aria-disabled](https://www.digitala11y.com/aria-disabled-state/) attribute.

 There are exceptions where the inputs are styled as visually disabled and they don't have the `disabled` attribute declared.
-Assistive technologies wouldn't announce the disabled styling so the disabled state should be indicated using the [aria-disabled](https://www.digitala11y.com/aria-disabled-state/) attribute.

-For example: a button needs to be shown as disabled and it should still be clickable.
+For example: a checkbox needs to be visually disabled but it should still be focusable.
+We'd want this so its content is still accessible to the screen reader.
-Maybe clicking on the disabled button triggers a validation announcement.

 ```html
 <button aria-disabled='true' class='button--disabled'>Save</button>
 ```

-# Alerts
+## <a name="contrast"></a>Contrast

+Contrast is an important consideration when styling text and its background.
+If contrast is too low the text can become illegible.
+"Contrast" is defined as a measure of the difference in perceived brightness between two colors (text color and background color).
+Contrast is expressed as a ratio ranging from 1:1 (white on white) to 21:1 (black on a white).
+To be legible the contrast must be 1:4.5 at a miniumum.
+Use WebAIM's [contrast checker](https://webaim.org/resources/contrastchecker/) to test text and background color.

+## <a name="alerts"></a>Alerts

 The web pages might want to inform the user that something changed on the page, that can be done with specific [role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_alert_role) values.